rchaurase/docs/src/getting-started-2-architect.rst

 If a :program:`Chrome` browser does not open, try manually launching it and opening http://localhost:8000/index.html.

 You can further verify that the Application Designer works by clicking on the :guilabel:`exampleForm` button, then clicking on :guilabel:`Follow link`.
-This opens the *Example Form* on your computer, and simulates all the features available to you on your device.
+This opens the *Example Form* on your computer and simulates all the features available to you on your device.

 You can also try other things, like choosing different device dimensions to see how the form renders on different screen geometries.